Table Binding

 Understand table binding

-When table binding is enabled for a WordPress post, a new object called "current record" is established.
-It contains an Table object with the column values of the bound table row (record).
-In Twig the current record is exposed via the global object record
+It contains a Table object with the column values of the bound table row (record).
+In Twig, the current record is exposed via the global object binding.record.
+The type of table binding determines how the right record is picked per request.

 Types of table binding